JasonBoy/node-web-kit/README.md

 `npm run prod -- all`, which will reload all apps,
-actually it just executes the `app.sh` file or create your own script if needed, but should follow the steps inside the app.sh
+actually it just executes the `app.sh` file or create your own script if needed